-- Adolescents age 13-18 years who have not received Tdap: 1 dose Tdap, then Td or Tdap booster every 10 years - Persons age 7-18 years not fully vaccinated\ with DTaP: 1 dose Tdap as part of the catch-up series (preferably the first dose); if additional doses are needed, use Td or Tdap. - Tdap administered at 7-10 years: - Children age 7-9 years who receive Tdap should receive the routine Tdap dose at age 11-12 years. - Children age 10 years who receive Tdap do not need to receive the routine Tdap dose at age 11-12 years. - DTaP inadvertently administered at or after age 7 years: - Children age 7-9 years: DTaP may count as part of catchup series.
-Routine Tdap dose at age 11-12 years should be administered. - Children age 10-18 years: Count dose of DTaP as the adolescent Tdap booster. - For other catch-up guidance, see Table 2. - For information on use of Tdap or Td as tetanus prophylaxis in wound management, see www.cdc.gov/mmwr/volumes/67/rr/ rr6702a1.htm. - \Fully vaccinated = 5 valid doses of DTaP OR 4 valid doses of DTaP if dose 4 was administered at age 4 years or older
+- Adolescents age 13-18 years who have not received Tdap: 1 dose Tdap, then Td or Tdap booster every 10 years - Persons age 7-18 years not fully vaccinated\ with DTaP: 1 dose Tdap as part of the catch-up series (preferably the first - dose); if additional doses are needed, use Td or Tdap. - Tdap administered at age 7-10 years: - Children age 7-9 years who receive Tdap should receive the routine Tdap dose at age 11-12 years. - Children age 10 years who receive Tdap do not need the routine Tdap dose at age 11-12 years. - DTaP inadvertently administered on or after age 7 years: - Children age 7-9 years: DTaP may count as part of catch-up series.
+Administer routine Tdap dose at age 11-12 years.
+Children age 10-18 years: Count dose of DTaP as the - adolescent Tdap booster. - For other catch-up guidance, see Table 2.